 Most RVers are well aware of the weight limitations many face when it comes to load capacity of the RV.
 With the increasing lengths and sizes of tanks that people are looking for, sometimes it makes it a little more difficult to stay under weight.
 With the weight demands that are also being added to the RV for the solar setups, it is nice to have an option that allows for the required energy storage in a lightweight package.
 As a standard drop in replacement battery will weigh less than half the weight of a comparable amp hour lead acid and be able to provide twice the amount of usable energy.
 This will allow for your banks to be smaller to fit your needs.

-Lithium batteries come in several different chemical makeups.
+Finally, lithium batteries come in several different chemical makeups.
 I will not get into the many details other than to say that if you want to get into repurposing salvaged EV batteries, make sure you do your homework.
 There are some well thought out and closely monitored systems out there.
 But if you are not that tech savvy, there are some good manufactures of drop in lithium batteries, that are safe and reliable.

 Check out our other blogs to help you design and build your own Solar Energy solution, check out the links below.